MIMO-AFDM Outperforms MIMO-OFDM in the Face of Hardware Impairments: HWI-free MIMO-AFDM System Model

 \subsection{Channel Model}

-Let us consider a doubly-selective channel with $P$ paths, where $(h_{p,j,m},\tau_{p,j,m},\nu_{p,j,m})$ represent the channel gain, delay shifts, and Doppler shifts of the $p$th path from the TA $m$ to the RA $j$, respectively.
-Hence, the channel impulse response can be formulated as
+{Given the $j$th TA and the $m$th RA for $j=0,\ldots,J-1$ and $m=0,\ldots,M-1$, let us consider that there are $P$ clusters of reflectors associated with the channel impulse response in the delay-Doppler domain, where $(h_{p,j,m},\tau_{p,j,m},\nu_{p,j,m})$ represent the channel gain, delay shifts, and Doppler shifts of the $p$th path from the TA $m$ to the RA $j$, respectively.} Hence, the channel impulse response can be formulated as

 where $h_{p,j,m}\sim\mathcal{CN}(0,1/P)$.
 Given the bandwidth of $B=N\Delta f$, the sampling interval and the sampling rate are expressed as $T_s=1/B=1/(N\Delta f)$ and $f_s=1/T_s$, respectively.
 The Doppler and delay indices associated with the $p$th path can be respectively formulated as